 Figure 2: Correlation of %OTR from target enrichment with diagnostic qPCR Ct values.
 Data point colors represent the sample source: pale blue for Argentina and red for Switzerland.
 The genome sequencing success, defined as coverage >95% and mean read depth >10, is indicated by large points, while failure is represented by small points.
 Note the different scales on the y-axis.
 Abbreviations: CT = C. trachomatis, NG = N. gonorrhoeae, TP = T. pallidum, MG = M. genitalium.
 This figure has been modified from10.

-Figure 3: Effect of hybridization temperature on recovery of complete genomes across all STI bacterial pathogens.
+Figure 3: Effect of hybridization temperature on recovery of complete genomes across all STI bacterial pathogens in ten samples.
 Human DNA in the range of that in clinical samples was spiked with known concentrations of target bacterial DNA separately (single) and also altogether to represent a sample with multiple infections.
-Two experiments were performed: 0.01% and 0.03% represent the approximate percentage of DNA from each microorganism relative to the total DNA in the sample (the remaining DNA corresponds to human DNA).
+Two experiments each of the five pathogens / combinations were performed: 0.01% and 0.03% represent the approximate percentage of DNA from each microorganism relative to the total DNA in the sample (the remaining DNA corresponds to human DNA).
 Recovery of M. genitalium is improved at lower temperatures.
 C. trachomatis DNA was spiked at a low concentration; further experiments show that the temperatures do not affect the recovery of C. trachomatis genomes (data not shown).
 Abbreviations: CT = C. trachomatis, MG = M. genitalium, NG = N. gonorrhoeae, TP = T. pallidum.

 Figure 4: Recombination-adjusted phylogeny of LGV strains from Argentina.
 The analysis includes all available LGV genomes with published data.
 Metadata displayed to the right of the phylogeny includes duplicate patient samples, Bayesian Analysis of Population Structure (BAPS; cluster = clade, with the polyphyletic BAPS cluster 6 representing the genetic diversity of the population), genome sequencing method (data from this study), ompA genotype, country, and year, as indicated in the key at the top left.
 Missing data is shown in white.
 Genome names from this study are highlighted in light blue for Argentina and dark blue for Finland.
+These colors are used solely to distinguish the genomes generated in this study.
 Bootstrap values from 1000 ultrafast bootstraps are displayed as percentages on major branches.
 This figure has been modified from 13.

 Table 1: Thermal cycler program for enzymatic fragmentation.